How Can Veterans Prove a Connection Between Service and Mental Health Disabilities?

 Filing an Initial Claim

 Understanding the steps of filing a claim simplifies the process.
 After gathering documentation, veterans should submit VA Form 21-526EZ.
+You may be asked to complete form 21-0781 if you have filed for PTSD.
 Attending a C&P exam and providing requested information promptly is essential for a timely decision.
+The VA also has a duty to attempt to verify your in service stressors.

 Understanding the VA Rating System